mephistolist/ksocket/README.md

 - Open an issue in the repository for any help or bugs.
 Make sure to mention Kernel version.

 ### Contact
-For this version you may reach out to cloneozone@gmail.com.
+For this version of kscoket you may reach out to cloneozone@gmail.com.